Kamlesh Patel (Daaji)

 Kamlesh D. Patel (born 1956) also known as Daaji among his followers, is a spiritual leader, author and the fourth in the line of Rāja yoga masters in the Sahaj Marg system of spiritual practice.
 He has been the president of Shri Ram Chandra Mission, a non-profit organization founded in 1945 and associated with the United Nations Department of Public Information, since 2014.

-He regularly conducts workshops and he has written two books on the topics of meditation and spirituality.

 Early life

-Patel was born in Gujarat in 1956.
-He trained as a pharmacist in Ahmedabad, and as a pharmacy student he started practicing the Sahaj Marg system of Raja Yoga meditation in 1976 under the guidance of Ram Chandra of Shahjahanpur.
+Kamlesh Patel was born in Gujarat in 1956.
+He trained as a pharmacist in Ahmedabad, and as a pharmacy student he started practising the Sahaj Marg system of Raja Yoga meditation in 1976 under the guidance of Ram Chandra of Shahjahanpur.

 Professional life

-He moved to New York City after graduating with honours from L M College of pharmacy, Ahmedabad.
-He lived in the US with his wife and raised two sons.
-He did his post graduate degree and built a pharmaceutical business in New York.
-Since 2003 he has mainly been working for the Shri Ram Chandra Mission.
+He moved to New York City after graduating with honours from L M College of Pharmacy, Ahmedabad.
+In America, he did his post graduate degree and built a pharmaceutical business while being married and raising two sons.

 Sahaj Marg

-Patel started practicing Sahaj Marg meditation in 1976, when he was a pharmacology student, under the guidance of a trainer.
+Kamlesh Patel started practising Sahaj Marg in 1976, when he was a pharmacology student, under the guidance of a trainer.
 He subsequently received training from Ram Chandra.
-After Ram Chandra’s death in 1983, Patel worked with Parthasarathi Rajagopalachari (Chariji), the second president of Shri Ram Chandra Mission, holding a number of responsibilities in the organization.
-In October 2011, he was nominated as Chariji’s successor, and after Chariji’s death in December 2014, he became the spiritual guide and the third President of Shri Ram Chandra Mission.
-He has conducted various workshops on spirituality in cities across India and the USA.
+After Ram Chandra’s passing in 1983, Patel became a disciple of Parthasarathi Rajagopalachari (Chariji), the second president of Shri Ram Chandra Mission.
+In October 2011, he was nominated as Chariji's successor and after Chariji's death in December 2014, he became the spiritual guide of Sahaj Marg system and third president of Shri Ram Chandra Mission.
+He has conducted various workshops on spirituality across India, USA and many different parts of the world.

 Awards and recognition

+In 2018, Kamlesh Patel was conferred an honorary doctorate from Sri Venkateswara University.
+In 2020, he received the Ramkrishna Bajaj Memorial Global Award from the Priyadarshini Academy.
+In 2023, he was awarded the Padma Bhushan, a civilian award given for "distinguished service of a high order" in India as well as the UK-India Triumph Awards from the ABPL Group.
+In 2024, Kamlesh Patel was recognized as the Global Ambassador of Peacebuilding and Faith by the Commonwealth and granted the Freedom of the City of London by the City of London Corporation.

 Books

 Patel co-authored a book called The Heartfulness Way with Joshua Pollock in 2018.
-In February 2018, the book was among the top 10 best selling non fiction books in Hindustan Times' Nielsen chart.
+A sequel was published in 2025.

 His book Designing Destiny was released in February 2019.

+A book named The Wisdom Bridge was released in 2022.

+His fourth book, Spiritual Anatomy: Meditation, Chakras, and the Journey to the Center, was released in US and Canada in October 2023 and later at other places including India.

-He also wrote a book named 'The Wisdom Bridge' which was released in 2022.
+He has also written a book called The Power of Paradox.
+It was released in late 2024.

+A book - Holy Tirthankars In the Light of Heartfulness, which he has co-authored with B. Rathinasabapathy was released in 2025.